Slack opens at $38.50, a pop of 48% on its first day of trading on NYSE as WORK – TechCrunch

 Slack, the workplace messaging platform that has helped define a key category of enterprise IT, made its debut as a public company today with a pop.
 Trading as “WORK” on the New York Stock Exchange, it opened at $38.50 after setting a reference price last night of $26, valuing it at $15.7 billion, and then setting a bid/asking price of $37 this morning.

-The trading climbed up quickly in its opening minutes and is now nearly at $42.
+The trading climbed up quickly in its opening minutes and went as high as $42 and is now down to $38.95.
 We’ll continue to update this as the day goes on.
+These prices are pushing the market cap to around $20 billion.

-Note: there was no “money raised” with this IPO ahead of today because Slack’s move into being a publicly traded company is coming by way of a direct listing — meaning the shares went directly on the market with no pre-sale.
-This is a less conventional route that doesn’t involve bankers underwriting the listing (nor all the costs that come along with the roadshow and the rest).
+Note: There was no “money raised” with this IPO ahead of today because Slack’s move into being a publicly traded company is coming by way of a direct listing — meaning the shares went directly on the market with no pre-sale.
+This is a less-conventional route that doesn’t involve bankers underwriting the listing (nor all the costs that come along with the roadshow and the rest).
 It also means Slack does not raise a large sum ahead of public trading.
 But it does let existing shareholders trade shares without dilution and is an efficient way of going public if you’re not in need of an immediate, large cash injection.
 It’s a route that Spotify also took when it went public last year, and, from the front-page article on NYSE.com, it seems that there might be growing interest in this process — or at least, that the NYSE would like to promote it as an option.

-Slack’s decision to go slightly off-script is in keeping with some of ethos that it has cultivated over the last several years as one of the undisputed juggernauts of the tech world.
+Slack’s decision to go slightly off-script is in keeping with some of the ethos that it has cultivated over the last several years as one of the undisputed juggernauts of the tech world.
 Its rocket ship has been a product that has touched on not one but three different hot growth areas: enterprise software-as-a-service, messaging apps and platform plays that, by way of APIs, can become the touchstone and nerve center for a seemingly limitless number of other services.

 What’s interesting about Slack is that — contrary to how some might think of tech — the journey here didn’t start as rocket science.